kushalateji/AvaChatBot/README.md

-Certainly!
-Here's the content formatted for the README file:

 # AvaChatBot

 Welcome to AvaChatBot, your friendly AI chatbot..
 Ava is designed to assist and engage in conversations with users, providing information, entertainment, and more.